akkemgari/build/README.md

 There is a common shell provisioning script which runs for all builds, that turns off the default requirement for a tty for sudo (causes problems for chef), adds a few basic repos from the prod tag, runs yum update, installs a few extra packages, and disables non-required services.
 For AMI builds, prerequisites for CloudFormation are installed, CloudFormation is built from the latest sources, the AWS CLI is installed, an ec2-user is created and added to sudoers, cloud-init is installed, and an xx-build.yaml file is created with some basic build details.
 For Vagrant builds, a vagrant user is created and added to sudoers, the standard vagrant key is added (which vagrant uses and then replaces when it brings up a box), and an xx-build.yaml file is created with some basic build details.

-The AWS CLI piece is a list of commands that are run to upload the ova file to S3, import it from S3 to an EC2 AMI, copy the AMI to any other regions, set launch permissions for that AMI to all NIBR accounts in all regions, and set standard tags everywhere.
+The AWS CLI piece is a list of commands that are run to upload the ova file to S3, import it from S3 to an EC2 AMI, copy the AMI to any other regions, set launch permissions for that AMI to all FIBR accounts in all regions, and set standard tags everywhere.
 This is about 3/4 automated currently, with some bugs remaining to be worked out with the tags.

 ### How do I get set up? ###